Solar Energy Ambassador Program

 Sutripto Khasnabis

 Ph.D.
-Student, Chemistry
+Candidate in Chemistry

 Shahrukh Hossain Rian

-MSc student, Electrical Engineering
+MSc Student in Electrical Engineering

 Abdul-Mubarak Yussif Yidana